-One of the biggest changes that we’ve seen to the job market in recent years involves the rise of the gig economy.
+One of the biggest changes that we’ve seen in the job market in recent years involves the rise of the gig economy.
 It’s easier than ever for people to find ways to make a quick buck or for other people to find someone to do a task or run an errand for them.

 For pet owners, that means it’s easier than ever to find a dog walker to take their pup for a quick constitutional.
 There have been several apps that have popped up in recent years, but not all of them are equally good.

 So, what are you supposed to do when your dog needs a walk and you’re not available?
 Which app should you use?
 We took the top options for a spin to see which ones are worth your dog’s time and your money.

 The 7 Best Dog Walking Apps & Websites

 1. Rover: The Dog Walking App

 Rover is probably the most well-known of all the dog-walking apps, and it has a large base of dedicated dog walkers.
 If you live in any kind of decently-sized town, you can likely find a Rover-affiliated walker in your area.

 The app is easy to download and use.
 It’s incredibly user-friendly, making it a cinch to locate and compare all the potential walkers to choose from.
 All the reviews are verified, so you can trust that whomever you choose isn’t trying to game the system.
 Everything from booking the walker to paying them for their time can be handled right on your phone.
 The app is available for both iOS and Android, and it works equally well on either platform.

 Many walkers like Rover because it lets them choose their own hours and set their own prices, giving them the opportunity to make more money than with other apps.
 However, the competition is fierce, which can drive down wages across the board, and the app will take 15% of their revenue right off the top.